 You may be wondering what the point of brain entrainment technology or synching up to an external rhythm or frequency might be.
 It turns out that when both hemispheres of the brain synch up to one external source there are a whole lot of benefits including what scientists refer to as “whole brain functioning.”
 In other words, brain entrainment increases the neural connections, communication and blood flow between the left and right hemispheres of the brain.
 Whole brain synchronization is something the world’s greatest thinkers, inventors and artists all share.

-From a vibrational science perspective and for all practical purposes, brain entrainment can help us in our meditation and our daily lives by giving us more control over the speed of our thoughts, focus, peace of mind as well as stimulate our memory, intelligence, creativity and intuition.
+For all practical purposes, brain entrainment can help us in our meditation and our daily lives by giving us more control over the speed of our thoughts, focus, peace of mind as well as stimulate our memory, intelligence, creativity and intuition.

 There are 5 predominant brain wave frequencies or electrical patterns that can be observed in humans, usually with an electroencephalograph- commonly referred to as an EEG.
 And although throughout the day we emit frequencies from each of these 5 categories, at any given time, one brain wave frequency will dominate.
 It’s also important to note here that there is no brain wave frequency that is “better” than another, but some will certainly make you feel better than others as they represent different states of consciousness and it depends on what an individual might need or want.
 It’s all relative as well.
 A shortage or surplus in one category will have different side effects for different people.
 A particular frequency might rock my world, but do less for someone else.